Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ## TypeScript <a name="polaris-typescript"></a>

 Polaris now uses default imports for React.
-Because of this consuming applications that use Typescript must set the [esModuleInterop](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop) compiler option to `true` in their tsconfig.json.
-The TypeScript team recommend this option is enabled for all new projects.
+Because of this, consuming applications that use TypeScript must set the [esModuleInterop](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop) compiler option to `true` in their `tsconfig.json`.
+The TypeScript team recommends enabling this option for all new projects.

 ```js
 // tsconfig.json